nevalang/neva/spec/component.md

 ### Bitwise AND `&`

-define for int
+TODO define for int

 ### Bitwise OR `|`

-define for int
+TODO define for int

 ### Bit clear (AND NOT) `&^`

-define for int
+TODO define for int

 ### Bitwise XOR `^`